 The one central difference between Calvinist belief and non-Calvinist belief is the ability of a person to respond to God’s call to Himself.
 Non-Calvinists say all men have that ability.
 Calvinists say: “No, that’s just a PR move by God to show the goodness of His moral will (1 Tim 2:4-6).
 But, He really only effectively calls those He elected to His salvation.”
 This despite His command: 1 John 3:23.

 Two Ways of Reading the Bible

-There are two ways of reading the Bible.
+There are at least two ways of reading the Bible.
 You can read it through the lens that you have been fitted with by your teachers, conforming your interpretation of its words to fit with your learned understanding.
 Or, you can read and interpret it by what its words actually say in the context they say it.
 This is a choice.
 The later method, obviously, takes a lot more effort of study and seeking the Spirit’s wisdom to understand why the writer used the original words he did to communicate his thought that expresses God’s inspiration.

 Old Testament Appeals to Faithfulness to God

 In this complaint we’re not merely talking about nuances in the interpretation of New Testament doctrines.
 Consider the sweep of the entire Old Testament, in which God’s language is overwhelmingly covenantal: “If you will do this, I’ll will do that”.
 From Adam to Abraham to Moses to David and beyond, we are taught that faith in God is what God desires for us, particularly those with whom He has established a Covenant.

 “Today, if you (should) hear His [God’s] voice, do not harden your hearts as when they provoked me [God], as in the day of trial in the wilderness.”